AlexandrSokolov/java_language/collections/queues/faq.queues.md

    when the tasks are assigned to the next consumer who becomes free.
 - `bound` - a maximum size of a queue (only if it is a bounded - queue - capacity-restricted)

+### What functionality does `Queue` interface methods offer?

+1. add an element to the tail of the queue
+2. inspect the element at its head (only to retrieve)
+3. remove the element at its head (retrieve and remove)

+### Queue Interface Methods, what must you remember about

+Each of Queue operations comes in two forms:
+- one that returns either null or false, depending on the operation to indicate failure
+- one that throws an exception.

+### Adding an Element to a Queue

+When you add an element you must think about:
+- If you use a bounded queue, you must think about how to handle the case, when queue is full.
+- Adding `null` as a queue element.
+Because methods that return/remove element and return null to signify that the queue is empty, you should avoid using `null` as a queue element.
+  In general, the use of `null` as a queue element is discouraged by `Queue` interface;
+  in the JDK, the only implementation that allows it is the legacy class `LinkedList`.

+Adding an Element to a Queue:
+- `boolean add(E e)` - returns true upon success and throws `IllegalStateException` if no space is currently available.
+- `boolean offer(E e)` - returns true if the element was added to this queue, else false

+When using a capacity-restricted queue, `offer(E e)` is generally preferable to `add(E e)`, which can fail to insert an element only by throwing an exception.

+Note: reaching capacity is an exceptional situation, as a result I suppose `add(E e)` is more preferable.

+### Retrieving an Element from a Queue

+Throws exception:
+- `E element()` retrieve but do not remove the head element
+- `E remove()` retrieve and remove the head element

+The methods that return null for an empty queue are:
+- `E peek()` retrieve but do not remove the head element
+- `E poll()` retrieve and remove the head element

 ### Bounded/unbounded `Queue` implementations

 Unbounded: